uccser/cs-unplugged/csunplugged/topics/content/en/error-detection-and-correction/error-detection-and-correction.md

-# Error detection and correction unit plan
+# Error detection and correction

 The world is a complicated and imperfect place, and errors can occur when digital information is stored or transmitted.